isaac-sim/IsaacGymEnvs/isaacgymenvs/tasks/amp/poselib/README.md

   - rotation: root rotation offset from source to target skeleton (for transforming across different orientation axes), represented as a quaternion in XYZW order.
   - scale: scale offset from source to target skeleton

-We provide an example script `retarget_motion.py` to demonstrate usage of the retargeting API.
+We provide an example script `retarget_motion.py` to demonstrate usage of the retargeting API for the CMU Motion Capture Database.
 Note that the retargeting data for this script is stored in `data/configs/retarget_cmu_to_amp.json`.

+Additionally, a SkeletonState T-Pose file and retargeting config file are also provided for the SFU Motion Capture Database.
+These can be found at `data/sfu_tpose.npy` and `data/configs/retarget_sfu_to_amp.json`.

 ### Documentation
 We provide a description of the functions and classes available in poselib in the comments of the APIs.
 Please check them out for more details.